 The "members" of the LLP are the individual persons through whom the LLP operates.
 The term as it is used in the context of LLPs should not be confused with its meaning in the context of limited companies, since the member of an LLP will invariably have management as well as ownership rights.
 The legislation does not give a great deal of guidance as to the overall legal responsibilities and duties of members, other than to imply, by virtue of their status as agents of the LLP, that they owe fiduciary duties to it.
 The full extent of member' duties will, inevitably, fall to be clarified by the courts.

 In relation to the specific areas of wrongful trading and clawback of withdrawals, referred to below, it is provided that the courts are required to assess a member's conduct in the light of the knowledge, skill and experience that may reasonably be expected of a person occupying that role.
 In the circumstances of these provisions at least, members will be expected to act in accordance with a legal benchmark of skill and care.
 The main issues associated with membership are as follows.

 Appointment of LLP' Members & Their Activities

-The first members of the LLP (as already stated there must be at least two of them and they may be individuals or corporate bodies) are those who are listed in the incorporation document as being its first members.
+The first members of the limited liability partnership (as already stated there must be at least two of them and they may be individuals or corporate bodies) are those who are listed in the incorporation document as being its first members.
 Thereafter, the circumstances in which persons may become (and cease to be) members are left to be decided by the internal rules of the firm.